UNStats/covid-19-response/content/data-solutions/mapping-responses-to-covid19.md

   data on hospitals and other health care facilities through the web services of its ESTAT-GISCO project, which in combination with data on roads allows to analyze access to health services by the population in different areas.
-- The NSOs of Norway and Portugal produced open data sets mapping the sub-national distribution of coronavirus infections.
+- Statistics Norway and the National Institute of Statistics of Portugal produced open data sets mapping the sub-national distribution of coronavirus infections.
-- The NSO of Spain initiated, in collaboration with the three major mobile telephone operators in the country (Orange, Telefónica and Vodafone) a study of the location of more than 80 percent of mobile phones to understand the mobility of people during the COVID-19 crisis across the territory.
+- The National Statistical Institue of Spain initiated, in collaboration with the three major mobile telephone operators in the country (Orange, Telefónica and Vodafone) a study of the location of more than 80 percent of mobile phones to understand the mobility of people during the COVID-19 crisis across the territory.
 - Ireland, the Central Statistics Office (CSO) has partnered with the national mapping agency (Ordnance Survey Ireland), the Department of Housing, Planning and Local Government, and the All Islands Research Observatory at the